Icheler/coExplore/README.md

 efficiency (can be obtained by looking at the travel_distance and map_coverage over time with the same intervals)
 time spent on frontiers vs running around same as efficiency
 number of frontiers per robot

+paper To-Do:
+clean data
+graphs for marty map
+abstract
+new combined method with data and graphs sources insert graphs